junobuild/docs/docs/guides/ai.md

 # Using Juno with AI

-If you’re using AI to build with Juno, you can use our `llms.txt` files to help AI tools better understand the platform.
+If you're using AI to build with Juno, you can use our `llms.txt` files to help AI tools better understand the platform.

 ---

 ## LLMs.txt

 An [LLMs.txt](https://llmstxt.org/) file is a plain text file that provides instructions or metadata for large language models (LLMs).
 It often specifies how LLMs should process or interact with content.
 It's similar to a `robots.txt` or `sitemap.xml` file, but tailored for AI models.

+---

 ### Available routes